offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

-Beyond MVC, other design principles like SOLID (Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, Dependency Inversion) guide object-oriented design.
+Beyond MVC, other design principles like SOLID (Single Responsibility, Open-Closed, Liskov Substitution, interface Segregation, Dependency Inversion) guide object-oriented design.
 Applying these principles leads to classes and functions that are focused and modular.
 For example, the Single Responsibility Principle (SRP) encourages structuring the code so that each class or module has one reason to change (i.e., one responsibility).
 This often translates to decoupling business logic from data access logic, etc. The Open-Closed Principle (OCP) suggests that code should be open for extension but closed for modification – in practice, this means using abstractions and polymorphism so that new functionality can be added with minimal changes to existing, tested code.
 These principles reduce brittleness in the codebase and make it easier to add new features without causing regressions.